tegbert/noduplicate-archiving/README.md

     NONE: the default.
 No action taken.

-    NEW: create a new backup repository to the path given in the -b option, but do not back up anything.
-If the directory path already exists, verify that it has the proper structure,

-    BACKUP: backup the directory provided with the -d option to the backup repository designated with the -b option, into the tree designated by the -r option.
-If the -r option is not given, name it the same as the directory being backed up.
+    ARCHIVE: archive the directory provided with the -d option to the archive repository designated with the -b option, into the tree designated by the -r option.
+If the -r option is not given, the archive directory name will be the same as the directory being archived.

-    RESTORE: restore the directory in the -r option from the backup repository designated by the -b option to the directory designated by the -d option.
+    RESTORE: restore the archived directory structure designated with the -r option from the archive repository designated by the -b option to the directory designated by the -d option.

-    CULL: **** NOTE: this action not yet implemented ***** cull out a backed up directory tree within the repository as designated by the -r option and remove the backed up files that are not pointed to by other trees within the repository.
+    CULL: **** NOTE: this action not yet implemented ***** cull out a archived directory tree within the repository as designated by the -r option and remove the archived files that are not pointed to by other trees within the repository.
 If the -r option is not given, simply remove the unreferenced files.

 """

 To do: